kamaledge/UrlShortener/README.md

 abc> make stop

-11. Installation steps on windows:
+6. Installation steps on windows:

-On windows the NAF input connector is supported only in DEVELOPMENT Mode.
+On windows the UrlShortener is supported only in DEVELOPMENT Mode.

-Below are the alternatives for steps 2, 7 and 9 mentioned above to run the service.
+Below are the alternatives for steps 2, 3 and 5 mentioned above to run the service.

     2-ALT: pip install -r requirements.txt
     7-ALT: python app.py (This starts the service on port 5000)